droosma/blog/content/post/ai-empowers-dyslexic-dev/index.md

 ## AI to the Rescue

-Being an avid proponent of GPT in my development work, I started utilizing it to overcome my literary challenges.
-I began by creating a prompt with the ADR template, then moved on to describe the decision as I understood it.
-I wrote a large, unstructured blob of text where I attempted to explain the decision along with any requirements or unique observations from our refinement sessions.

-Suddenly, one by one, like pearls on a string, the ADRs started flowing out of the GPT model.
-Fully filled-out templates were generated within minutes.
+Being a firm advocate for GPT in my development work, I realized its potential to help me overcome my literacy challenges.
+It all began with creating a prompt, embedded with our chosen ADR template.
+To this prompt, I added some clear directions like use American English and yield responses in raw markdown format.

+With the initial setup complete, the next hurdle was describing the decision as I understood it.
+Rather than meticulously crafting a well-structured and cohesive narrative, I let my thoughts pour out onto the page.
+I tried to encapsulate the decision, including all the requirements and unique insights gathered during our refinement sessions.
+Every consideration, every detail discussed in our meetings, was thrown into this expansive, unstructured text.
+I paid no heed to crafting perfect sentences or structuring my thoughts – my focus was solely on capturing everything.

+Once I unleashed my stream of thoughts onto the prompt, a striking transformation occurred.
+Individual ADRs began materializing from the GPT model, each one taking form within a span of 10 to 20 minutes.
+The model functioned like a well-calibrated machine, rapidly turning raw input into neatly formatted templates.
+What was once a daunting task now seemed like a smoothly flowing assembly line of ideas.

 ## Transforming Mountains into Hills